mvantellingen/python-zeep/docs/index.rst

     pip install zeep

-Note that the latest version to support Python 2.7 is Zeep 3.4, install via pip install zeep==3.4.0
+Note that the latest version to support Python 2.7 and Python 3.5 is Zeep 3.4, install via pip install zeep==3.4.0

 This assumes that there are wheel files available for the latest lxml release.
 If that is not the case (https://pypi.python.org/pypi/lxml/) then first